Iran's Rouhani Touts Gulf Peace Plan, Says It Would Start With U.S. Troops Leaving

 Iran has repeatedly denied mounting the attack, pointing instead to its Houthi allies in Yemen who claimed responsibility for it.
 But Saudi officials say the weapons are Iranian in origin — and that their direction and range suggest they were launched from the north, not from Yemen in the south.
 But the kingdom has stopped short of directly accusing Iran of launching the strike.

-On Monday, France, Germany, and the U.K. issued a statement attributing the strike to Iran.
-But in a reflection of Iran's complicated relationship with the rest of the world, representatives from those same countries — along with Russia and China — met with Iranian Foreign Minister Mohammad Javad Zarif at the U.N.
-Wednesday for talks about the 2015 nuclear agreement known as the JCPOA.
+On Monday, France, Germany and the United Kingdom issued a statement attributing the strike to Iran.
+But in a reflection of Iran's complicated relationship with the rest of the world, representatives from those same countries — along with Russia and China — met with Iranian Foreign Minister Mohammad Javad Zarif at the United Nations on Wednesday for talks about the 2015 nuclear agreement known as the Joint Comprehensive Plan of Action.

 On his way to that meeting, Zarif said their goal was "to preserve this important achievement of diplomacy."

-The JCPOA meeting was chaired by the European Union's top diplomat, Federica Mogherini, who said afterwards that the participants want to see the deal fully implemented, and that they "confirmed their determination to continue all efforts to preserve the agreement."
+The JCPOA meeting was chaired by the European Union's top diplomat, Federica Mogherini, who said afterward that the participants want to see the deal fully implemented and that they "confirmed their determination to continue all efforts to preserve the agreement."

 Noting that the agreement had been endorsed by the U.N.
 Security Council, Mogherini said the pact "remains a key element of the global nuclear nonproliferation architecture, and a significant achievement of multilateral diplomacy."

-The U.S. has recently increased sanctions on Iranian figures and enterprises, targeting Zarif, Iran's central bank, its revolutionary guard and its sovereign wealth fund as the Trump administration seeks to impose its campaign of "maximum pressure" against the country.
+The U.S. has recently increased sanctions on Iranian figures and enterprises, targeting Zarif, Iran's central bank, its Revolutionary Guard and its sovereign wealth fund as the Trump administration seeks to impose its campaign of "maximum pressure" against the country.

 Rouhani said that despite the U.S. stance, Iran has attempted to give European signatories to the JCPOA a chance to fulfill its terms.
 But, he said at the U.N., "unfortunately, we only heard beautiful words, while witnessing no effective measures."